Auerilas/ecopy/README.rst

 What's New
 =======
-0.1.2
+0.1.2.2
 --------
 - More Python 3.x compatibility
-- Fix typos in code and examples
+- Fix typos in code and examples on readthedocs.
+Thorough code check

 License